Salaah01/bidnamic-python-challenge/web/data_cleaners/README.md

 This change will ensure that when our cleaning strategy is being applied, it will only remove duplicates based on the `id` field.
 Without this change, the cleaning strategy would not know which fields to use to remove duplicates.

 Please note that most cleaning strategies require additional information in our models.
-Each strategy will inform you of the fields that it requires.
+Each strategy has error handling is place to let you know when the `DataCleaner` class is missing an attribute that it needs.

 Now when we run the cleaning function, we will get the following data frame:
 ```python